-FUJISAN transforms a set of delay test pair cubes with don't cares into functional test pair cubes with respect to all the constraints from the last section or an arbitrary subset of the constraints (any constraint can be switched on or off).
-First, FUJISAN identifies for every test pair its functional instances.
+FUJISAN transforms a set of delay TP cubes with Xes into functional TP cubes with respect to the constraints from the last section (any constraint can be switched on or off).
+First, FUJISAN identifies for every TP its functional instances.
 Based on this information, a statistical profile of the test set is created.
 Each pair is classified as belonging to one of seven classes 0%, 0-20%, 20-40%, 40-60%, 60-80%, 80-100% and 100%.
-A pair belongs to Class 0% if it has no functional instance.
-It belongs to Class 100% if all of its instances are functional.
-It belongs to Class 0-20% if it has at least one functional instance, but less than 20% of its instances are functional, and so on.
-For brevity, we write "Class <20%" for "Class 0-20%" etc.
+A pair belongs to Class 0% if it has no functional instance, to Class 100% if all of its instances are functional, to Class 0-20% if it has at least one functional instance, but less than 20% of its instances are functional, and so on.

-If test compression is performed without running FUJISAN first, any pair from Class 0% will result in an application of a non-functional test.
-A pair from Class 100% will not contribute to overtesting.
-Assuming that the encoding algorithm assigns the don't cares randomly, a pair from Class 0-20% will result in a non-functional test with a probability between 80 and 100% (the probability is a lower bound if the encoding procedure is allowed to apply the same test several times).
+If test compression is performed without running FU-JISAN first, a pair from Class 0-20% will result in a nonfunctional test with a probability between 80 and 100% (assuming that the encoding algorithm assigns the Xes randomly).
+The probability is a lower bound if the encoding procedure is allowed to apply the same test several times.
 Hence, FUJISAN can be used to estimate the extent of overtesting in order to decide whether any corrective measures are necessary.